Syllabus – Business Research, Summer 2015

 Course Objectives: Upon successfully completing the course, the student should be able to:

-1. Have knowledge of the key terms and concepts in the business research process.
+1. Define the key terms and concepts in the business research process.
 (LG 4)

-2. Be able to analyze business situations, and apply basic quantitative skills to solving business problems and developing effective strategies.
+2. Analyze business situations, and apply basic quantitative skills to solving business problems and developing effective strategies.
 (LG 2)

 3. Recognize how diversity, ethical, global, and multicultural considerations affect the business research process and decision-making.
 (LG 5)

-4. Have knowledge about a variety of secondary sources of information including online data banks, the Internet and the Web, and be able to collect and analyze relevant information from these sources (LG 3).
+4. Recognize a variety of secondary sources of information including online data banks, the Internet and the Web, and be able to collect and analyze relevant information from these sources (LG 3).

-5. Have knowledge about primary research, including research design, sampling procedures, measurement issues, development of a data collection instrument, and data collection, processing, analyses and interpretation.
+5. Conduct primary research, including creating a basic research design, utilizing sampling procedures, developing a data collection instrument, and collection, processing, analyzing and interpreting data.
 (LG 2)

-6. Be able to use the SPSS software to analyze and interpret the results (LG 3).
+6. Use statistical software to analyze and interpret the results (LG 3).

-7. Be able to effectively communicate the results of a research project in a written paper.
+7. Effectively communicate the results of a research project in a written paper.
 (LG 1)

-Note: CourseDen undergoes scheduled maintenance every other Friday starting at 10:00pm; see "Technical Problems" section of syllabus for more info.
+Note: CourseDen undergoes scheduled maintenance every other Friday starting at 10:00pm; see "Scheduled CourseDen Maintenance" section of syllabus for more info.